Phytolacca: Ecology

+Members of the genus Phytolacca can be found on every continent except Antarctica, though it is introduced in Europe and Australasia.

+Phytolacca is known to be dispersed by birds and box turtles.

 The ombú (Phytolacca dioica) grows as a tree on the pampas of South America and is one of the few providers of shade on the open grassland.
 It is a symbol of Uruguay, Argentina and gaucho culture.
 P. weberbaueri from Peru also grows to tree size.
 Both species have massively buttressed bases to their trunks, and very soft wood with a high water storage capacity which makes them resistant to grass fires and drought.

 In the Pacific Northwest of North America, pokeweed is an invasive species.

 Uses

 Phytolacca americana (American pokeweed, pokeweed, poke) is used as a folk medicine and as food, although all parts of it must be considered toxic unless, as folk recipes claim, it is "properly prepared."
 The root is never eaten and cannot be made edible.
 Poke salad ('poke salat') is considered part of traditional southern U.S. cuisine, where it is cooked three times in three changes of boiling water to remove some of the harmful components.
 Toxic constituents which have been identified include the alkaloids phytolaccine and phytolaccotoxin, as well as a glycoprotein.